Estate Mediation Process

 As a lawsuit progresses, it gets to a point when estate mediation must be scheduled.
 The parties will agree on a mutually convenient date and a mediator to be hired.
 A mediator is a neutral third party who among other things, is tasked with overseeing and guiding the process.
 The mediator may be a lawyer who does a lot of work in estate law, a retired judge, or someone who is very skilled as a facilitator.

 When the parties agree on a mediator, they exchange briefs in which they set out the facts and the issues in dispute.
-The mediator reads the briefs to understand how to better assist the parties during the mediation.
+The mediator reads the briefs to understand how to better assist the parties at the mediation.

 Mediation process should be used to try to settle